Descriptions: Biblical Theology

 BTH/PCS/PTH 635 The Theology and Practice of Spiritual Gifts

 This course combines biblical (especially the Gospels and Paul’s Letters), missiological, theological and pastoral insights to the charismata (gifts of the Spirit).
 It presents the biblical-theological basis for understanding and charismatic nature of the New Testament church and its ministry.
 Moreover, it seeks to develop biblical insights and principles for the use and praxis of spiritual gifts in the church.
 Emphasis will be given to the need for pastors and missionaries to grasp the sensitivities and unique needs of multi-cultural churches, especially as it relates to spiritual gifts.
 Most importantly, the development of gift ministry in our own lives is emphasized, encouraged and practiced.
 Offered as needed.

 BTH 640 Specialized Studies in Biblical Theology

-Study of the theology of a selected biblical author, book, or topic.
+Study of the theology of a selected biblical author, book or topic.
+Offered as needed.